-Pets are now part of over 90 million U.S. households, and more people than ever want to bring pets with them as they go out to shop and eat.
+Pets are now part of nearly 87 million U.S. households, and more people than ever want to bring pets with them as they go out to shop and eat.

 Pets are good for business, too.
 People with pets are more likely to visit pet-friendly businesses, and to stay longer during their visit.
 Plus, having pets around often drives social media buzz, providing both tangible and intangible PR benefits for the business.

 This toolkit provides how-to’s and best practices to help you plan pet-friendly policies, amenities and programming for your business.